Hipo/drf-extra-fields/README.md

 **Arguments**:

 * `queryset` - The queryset used for model instance lookups when validating the field input.
-Relationships must either set a queryset explicitly, or set `read_only=True`.
+Relationships must either set a queryset explicitly, or it based on ModelSerializer model or you set `read_only=True`.
 * `many` - If applied to a to-many relationship, you should set this argument to `True`.
 * `allow_null` - If set to `True`, the field will accept values of `None` or the empty string for nullable relationships.
 Defaults to `False`.
 * `serializer_class` - serializer class to represent the target of the relationship, required field